 Watermelon and Cream Ice Pops

 Do you know what is out of hand?
-The amount of these watermelon and cream ice pops that I’ve consumed over the course of the last two weeks.
+The amount of these creamy watermelon ice pops that I’ve consumed over the course of the last two weeks.
 Like, we’re talking two pops a day on multiple occasions.

 And let me tell you, these are dangerously easy to whip up.
 We’re talking ten minutes (well, aside from the time it takes for them to freeze).